CTS COVID-19 Policy – Updated August 15, 2022

 What if I am an online student with no intent of taking CTS courses in-person?

-Whereas the policy centers on CTS and ACTS students who are planning to take courses in-person at CTS, online students who do not intend to come to campus do not need to take further action.
-If at any time an online student desires to enroll in an intensive course or any in-person class at CTS, visit the building or to attend any event, CTS strongly encourages individuals to be vaccinated and boosted before arriving on campus.
-All individuals are required to wear masks for the duration of their time in the building except in a private office/study room with the door closed or while actively eating or drinking.
+Students who do not intend to come to campus or are studying online only do not need to take further action.
+If at any time an online student desires to enroll in an in-person, on-campus class at CTS with a mask requirement, students are to honor the course’s mask requirement.
+CTS strongly encourages individuals to be vaccinated and boosted before arriving on campus.

 Will I be able to study in the Learning Commons?